Freedom From Hate: Empowering civil society to counter cyberhate against Roma

 The public participation of Roma themselves, in particular through social media platforms, is fundamental.
 Such an approach aims to empower Roma as active citizens by supporting the development of online balanced narratives and critical thinking by internet users.

 In addition, this action also addressed specific issues faced by Roma women in the target countries: evidence overwhelmingly demonstrates that Roma women face even higher levels of social and economic exclusion.

 - Training partner CSOs on countering hate speech online

 - Evaluating campaigns to identify best practices

 - Roundtable discussion with CSOs and IT companies

 - Multiplier training for other activists

 Who delivered the programme with us?

 Minority Rights Group Europe (MRGE), based in Hungary, has a long history of coordinating a range of development, media and Roma-specific programmes.
-MRGE has extensive experience training activists, developing counter narratives, producing and dissemination authoritative materials on minority rights issues (including a major global report in 2014 on Freedom from Hate), and conducting advocacy.
+MRGE has extensive experience training activists, developing counter-narratives, producing and disseminating authoritative materials on minority rights issues (including a major global report in 2014 on Freedom from Hate), and conducting advocacy.

 Amalipe Center za mezhduetnicheski dialog i tolerantnost (Center for Interethnic Dialogue and Tolerance), based in Bulgaria, is a leading Roma organization working for equal integration of Roma.
-The organization plays a central role organising the Roma civil movement and advocates for Roma integration to government institutions.
+The organization plays a central role in organizing the Roma civil movement and advocates for Roma integration to government institutions.